mvolkmann/blog/src/swift/SwiftUI.md

 to be rendered inside the `NavigationView`.
 See the "Navigation" section later.

+This is deprecated in iOS 16.
+See the new approach at
+{% aTargetBlank "/blog/topics/#/blog/swift/Navigation/", "Navigation" %}.

 ### `NavigationLink`

 These are used inside a `NavigationView`.
 See the "Navigation" section later.

+This is deprecated in iOS 16.
+See the new approach at
+{% aTargetBlank "/blog/topics/#/blog/swift/Navigation/", "Navigation" %}.

 ### `OutlineGroup`